-The enteric nervous system (ENS) plays a key role in controlling the gut-brain axis under normal and pathological conditions, such as type 2 diabetes.
-The discovery of intestinal actors, such as enterosynes, able to modulate the ENS-induced duodenal contraction is considered a pioneering approach.
+The enteric nervous system (ENS) plays a key role in controlling the gut-brain axis under normal and pathological conditions, such as type 2 diabetes (T2D)

-Objective: Decreasing duodenal contraction is now considered as a major focus for the treatment of type 2 diabetes.
+Decreasing duodenal contraction is now considered as a major focus for the treatment of type 2 diabetes

-Therefore, identifying bioactive molecules able to target the enteric nervous system, which controls the motility of intestinal smooth muscle cells, represents a new therapeutic avenue.
-For this reason, we chose to study the impact of oral galanin on this system in diabetic mice.
+Therefore, identifying bioactive molecules able to target the enteric nervous system, which controls the motility of intestinal smooth muscle cells, represents a pioneering therapeutic approach.
+Thus, we chose to study the impact of oral galanin on the ENS in diabetic mice.

 Source : Abot A, Lucas A, Bautzova T, Bessac A, Fournel A, Le-Gonidec S, Valet P, Moro C, Cani PD, Knauf C. Galanin enhances systemic glucose metabolism through enteric Nitric Oxide Synthase-expressed neurons.
 Mol Metab.
 2018 Apr;10:100-108. doi: 10.1016/j.molmet.2018.01.020.
 Epub 2018 Jan 31.
 PMID: 29428595; PMCID: PMC5985240.